-Our team has over 125 years of collective experience in the assistive technology field.
+Our team has over 125 years of collective experience in the Assistive Technology (AT) field.
 We work with ALL individuals, from our Birth to Three Services to our expertise in helping Seniors.
 Simply put, we are here to provide you with the right solutions for your need.

 If you are interested in NEAT's AT services please contact Nicole Feeney at Nicole.Feeney@oakhillct.org.